Skip to content

 Blog

-Behind the knife crime statistics: understanding children who carry weapons
+Facts about knife crime: understanding children who carry weapons

 Knife-related offences, hospital admissions and homicides: percentage change compared to 2019/20 levels (England and Wales)